 STEP 4:

-Look for Southwest Airlines Rapid Rewards and Click Transfer Points.
+Look for Southwest Airlines Rapid Rewards and click the right arrow to proceed to the transfer.

 STEP 5:

-Enter your Southwest Airlines Rapid Rewards Account Number and Recipient Details.
+Enter your Southwest Airlines Rapid Rewards Account Number.

 STEP 6: